-Regardless of where you’re at in the process, I just have a few things I’d like to remind you of:
+Regardless of where you’re at in the process, I’d like to remind you of a few things:

 I mean that.
 Diving in to this blogging thing is no small feat.
 Be proud of yourself for becoming more technologically astute.
 I mean, how many other people do you know in real life who are starting blogs?
 See?
 You’re ahead.

-When I was just starting, I wanted “do this and that will result” type of answers to my questions.
+When I was just starting, I wanted people to tell me, “do this and that will result.”
 I never got that.
-Everyone seemed vague, or they answered with “It depends.”
-It made me crazy, but this is just how it is.
+Everyone seemed vague, or they answered with “It depends…” It made me crazy, but I soon learned this is just how it is.
 Let me illustrate…

 Imagine you’re talking to someone who has never been to your home country and they say to you, “Hi, I’m moving to [your home country].
 How should I live there?”
 Hard question, isn’t it?